gadicc/meteor-hmr/docs/Troubleshooting.md

 works for hotloading-aware code.
 Changes to any other code *has to* restart the page to work correctly.

+For example, are you importing your components **from multiple files**?
+This is possible, but makes things more complicated, so be sure you really need to do this.
+You need to figure out how to accept the update in the 2nd file you're importing into, or one of it's ancestors.
+You may find more help in [#77](https://github.com/gadicc/meteor-hmr/issues/77).

-You may find some other helpful info in [#65](https://github.com/gadicc/meteor-hmr/issues/65).
+You may also find some other helpful info in [#65](https://github.com/gadicc/meteor-hmr/issues/65).

 ## OS-related Issues